 Caveat: In order to receive a final grade of at least 60% for the course, it is necessary (but not sufficient) to receive a grade of at least 60% on the final exam.

 Policy for Missed Classes, Missed Midterm, and Missed Final Exam:

-Students should familiarize themselves with the sections Attendance (Section 5.3, page 29) and Deferrals (Section 5.8, pages 29-30) of the University of Regina Undergraduate Calendar.
+Students should familiarize themselves with the sections Attendance (Section 5.3) and Deferrals (Section 5.7) of the Undergraduate Calendar.

 Keeping Up-to-Date: